Jiahui17/dot2smv/README.md

 in each directory, which lists the proven/disproven properties.

-## Tutorial: adding your own formal properties
+## Tutorial 1: adding your own formal properties

 By default, the model generator `dot2smv` generates the absence of backpressure properties.
 You might want to customize the set of generated properties.
 Let's